 Nurses have been a trope in fiction for centuries.
-From Dickens’ drunken, sleeping slattern to the modern sexy beasts of E.R. and Grey’s Anatomy, nurses have had nursing styles galore.
+From Dickens’ drunken, sleeping slattern to the modern sexy beasts of today’s TV dramas, nurses have had nursing styles galore.
 Take this quick quiz to find out which fictional nurse you most resemble!

 1. A doctor enters the nurses’ station and asks for help entering an order into the computer system.
 You:

 a.
 Drag him into the nearest clean utility room and rip off your shirt, revealing a provocative lace brassiere (double points if you’re a male nurse)

 b.
 Light a hundredweight of gunpowder in such a way that a score of wolves is revealed to be blazing around you

 c.
 Try to help him, but become entangled in some wacky computer problem such that you blush and stammer, charming the physician with your innocence and good nature

 d.
 Show him where to click with the mouse and how to enter the order

 2. You’re dealing with a difficult patient.
 How do you try to establish a rapport with him?

 a.
 You reveal that he’s actually your long-lost brother’s second wife’s stepson.
 Hilarity ensues.